Footwear fit and comfort

-We also offer a lasts and fitting service based on almost 100 years’ research on the relationship between feet and footwear and global dimensional surveys.
+We also offer a lasts and fitting service based on 100 years’ research on the relationship between feet and footwear and global dimensional surveys.
 We can assess the dimensions and suitability of lasts for their intended market, undertake footwear fitting trials on new ranges and help to develop footwear products to fit specific population segments.
 SATRA also develops footwear fitting aids for use at retail and advises on footwear sizing systems and conversions.

 SATRA can provide training courses for member companies in all aspects of footwear fitting and comfort assessment to ensure relevant staff are competent.
 We will train technologists to carry out footwear fitting trials on new footwear ranges and to undertake the SATRA Comfort Index assessment.
 We can also train retail staff to fit footwear.